relaxdiego/python-based-operator/README.md

 Build and deploy your work to your local microk8s cluster:

 ```
-make operator tag=localhost:32000/prometheus-operator
+make install tag=localhost:32000/prometheus-operator
 ```

 NOTE: The address `localhost:32000` is the address of the microk8s registry
       addon that we enabled in the previous step.

-Test it out by creating a PrometheusCluster object:
+#### Create Your First Prometheus Cluster

+Use one of the example PrometheusCluster manifests:

 ```
 microk8s.kubectl create ns example
 microk8s.kubectl apply -f examples/simple.yaml -n example
 ```

-To uninstall, run:
+#### Uninstall

 ```
-make clean
+make uninstall
 microk8s.kubectl delete ns example && microk8s.kubectl create ns example
 ```